ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 ### Load the events file into the c_events_yyyy table

 The second last cell loads the events file into a raw table.
 It depends on successful verification from the last step.
-Upon successful loading, you can dispose of the engine then move on to the next notebook.
+Upon successful loading, you can dispose of the engine then move on to the next Nodebook.

-The notebook will indicate the success of the table-creation with the following message:
+The Nodebook will indicate the success of the table-creation with the following message:

 ~~~
 File loaded with XXXXX records.
 100%
 ~~~
 {: .language-plaintext .example}

 #### Task list checkpoint